Split The Plate

 RECENT SPLIT-THE-PLATE CHARITABLE BENEFICIARIES

-Split-the-Plate Charity for July: Smile-in-a-Bag
+Split-the-Plate Charity for July/August: Smile-in-a-Bag

 Smile-in-a-Bag was founded by two Syosset brothers and their parents to create and deliver activity bags to children and youth in Winthrop and Cohen’s Children’s Hospital.
 This spring, SIAB will reach a milestone delivery of 20,000 bags!
 With our ongoing support of Smile-in-a-Bag, UUFH children and youth have created almost 2,000 bags!
 That’s a lot of smiles!